The Chart API that just works.

 How is Graphy different from Recharts or Chart.js?

 Recharts and Chart.js are low-level primitives — powerful, but you're responsible for every visual decision.
-Graphy gives you production-quality output from a single config, with sensible defaults for everything and fine-grained overrides when you need them.
-It also ships with an optional editor mode that no other library offers out of the box.
+Graphy is a chart API that handles design decisions for you — it ships polished defaults, a built-in editor mode for end-user customization, and fine-grained overrides when you need them.
+You get production-quality output from a single typed config — a more structured approach than Recharts or Chart.js offers out of the box.

 Does it work with Next.js, Vite, or Remix?